Therapy

 The basic premise of IFS is that the psyche is inhabited, and that we can learn to dialog with these presences or parts.
 Remembering this simple fact, I’ve been able to remain in a space of gentle curiosity when, for instance, I might fall into a thought pattern that could potentially send me down a critical, anxious, or confused internal loop during a journey.

-Cultivating the ability to remain connected to Self, or any of the 8 C’s which characterize this energy, helps me to remain grounded and present within psychedelic space.
+Cultivating the ability to remain connected to Self, or any of the eight C’s which characterize this energy, helps me to remain grounded and present within psychedelic space.
 Much like mindfulness, the goal is to create psychic flexibility, spaciousness, and literacy, so that we might more deeply be able to do “the work” that psychedelics inevitably ask of us.

 Every IFS therapy session, like every psychedelic experience, can be worlds apart.
 Speaking from experiences both as a therapist and client, I am continually blown away by what this therapeutic modality has revealed to me and those I’ve been lucky enough to work with.